maziac/DeZog/README.md

 - [Z80 Instruction Set], which displays opcode, affected flags, and a description when hovering over a Z80 instruction.
 - [Hex Hover Converter], which converts numbers to decimal, hexadecimal, and binary formats when hovering over them.
 - [ZX SNA File Viewer]/[ZX NEX File Viewer], which allow viewing of ZX Spectrum snapshot (.sna) and ZX Spectrum Next (.nex) files (search for "snafile" and "nexfile" in the Marketplace).
+- [ZX81 BASIC to P-File Converter and P-File Viewer], which converts ZX81 P-Files (.p) to ZX81 BASIC (.bas) and vice versa.

 All of these extensions can be easily installed directly from the marketplace.